Pad See Ew

 Instructions

-• Cut the pressed tofu into small cubes and pan fry in a 3 tablespoons of oil in a non-stick skillet.
-Flip over to other sides and remove once lightly golden.
+- Cut the pressed tofu into small cubes and pan fry in 3 tablespoons of oil in a non-stick skillet.
+Flip over each piece and remove once tofu is lightly golden.
 Sprinkle tofu with salt and set aside.

 Video